James Osborne (VC)

 James Osborne VC (13 April 1857 - 1 February 1928) was an English agricultural labourer, Private and recipient of the Victoria Cross.

-Biography
+Early life

 James Osborne was born on 13 April 1857 in Wigginton to John Osborne, an agricultural labourer, and Mary Osborne (née Coker).
 Osborne was educated at Wigginton Village School.

 Upon leaving school Osborne worked as an agricultural labourer for the Rothschild's Champneys country house and estate.

 Military

 In December 1876, Osborne enlisted in Hertford and joined the 58th (Rutlandshire) Regiment of Foot.
 In 1879, Osborne was deployed to present-day South Africa to serve in the Anglo-Zulu War and was subsequently awarded the South Africa Medal.

 Osborne served in the First Boer War and fought at the Battle of Majuba Hill and Battle of Schuinshoogte.

 Victoria Cross

 In 1882, Osborne was awarded the Victoria Cross for his actions on the 22 February 1981 at Wesselstroom (present day, Wakkerstroom):